jaco266w/terminal-challenge/README.md

 1. Open VS Code
 2. Click "Open" or "Open folder" and point to a new empty folder
 3. Open the terminal in VS Code (<kbd>ctrl + shift + `</kbd>)
-4. clone/download <a href="https://github.com/jofhatkea/terminal-challenge">https://github.com/jofhatkea/terminal-challenge</a> from github by typing<br>
+4. clone/download https://github.com/jofhatkea/terminal-challenge from github by typing<br>
-   <kbd>git clone https://github.com/jofhatkea/terminal-challenge.git .</kbd> in the terminal
+   `git clone https://github.com/jofhatkea/terminal-challenge.git .` in the terminal
 5. tasks:
     1. delete all folders starting with <code>del\_</code>
     2. in the <code>src</code> folder, create the following structure